✓ Student profiles only shared with student’s consent

 ✓ Same top data centers as internet giants like Netflix, Airbnb, Expedia

 ✓ FERPA and GDPR complaint

-✓ StriveScan team is continuously trained and knowledgable
+✓ StriveScan team is continuously trained and knowledgeable

 We run our secure servers on Amazon Web Services, the same best-in-class data centers that are trusted by Fortune 500 companies and power internet giants like Netflix, Airbnb, Pinterest, NASA, Kelloggs, and Expedia, as well as education technologies commonly used in admissions like Technolutions Slate and Ellucian Recruit.

 We employ Cloudflare’s enormous infrastructure to provide our firewall, distributed denial of service (DDoS) protection, rate limiting, content distribution network (CDN), and other advanced security features to stop hackers.
 Cloudflare has an expansive global network of servers and is relied on by 20 million websites, including IBM, the Library of Congress, Reuters, and the FBI.

 StriveScan utilizes role-based permissions, allowing institutions fine-grained controls of what access their team members have to data and configurations.
 Limited User permissions can be used to allow alumni and volunteers to securely scan and collect data, but not have permission to access or export it.